danielharrell/does_music_move/does_music_move.md

 see outside us.
 So there *is* a motion to see, when *we* are the ones making it.

-Motion, in other words, occurs in the space we inhabit, rather than in the space we observe.
+On this answer, in other words, motion occurs in the space we inhabit, rather than in the space we observe.
 For in the space we observe, we see only the continuous path of a motion, occupied at every